stackbit-projects/elite-comet-0bfa0/content/pages/index.md

 sections:
   - type: hero_section
     section_id: hero
+    title: >-
-    title: 'Hi, in San Francisco and Focusing on Digital, Identity, and Print Design.'
+      Hi, I'm Aline! in San Francisco and Focusing on Digital, Identity, and Print Design.
     content: >-
       We are a brand and design practice.
 We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
 [Let's